YagiSoftware/blog/_posts/2024-09-09-how-to-automatically-handle-high-risk-orders-in-shopify.md

 ---
 layout: post
-title: How to automatically handle high risk orders in Shopify
+title: How to automatically handle high risk orders in Shopify with Flow
 date: 2024-09-09 16:49 +0800
 ---